saurabh0402/build-my-own-x/module-bundler/README.md

 ## Further Steps 🚶
 - Currently we need to add `.js` to filenames, let's remove that.
 - Try some other parses like - [acorn](https://github.com/acornjs/acorn) and maybe have an option to choose parser.
-- Add missing functionalities - parsing each module just once, caching, circular dependency, etc.
+- Add missing functionalities - caching, circular dependency, etc.
 - Config file support.

 ## Credits 🏆